suarna/gatraffic/README.md

 or
 `python3.8 test-gatraffic.py`

--Once the experiments are finished you can leave the container using `Ctrl+p followed by Ctrl+q` combination, in this case the container remains active, if you type `exit` the container will stop.
+-Once the experiments have finished you can leave the container using `Ctrl+p followed by Ctrl+q` combination, in this case the container remains active, if you type `exit` the container will stop.

+-To reconnect a running container

+`sudo docker exec -it gatraffic bash`

+-To connect as superuser and install extra applications you can do it using:

+`sudo docker exec -u 0 -it gatraffic bash `

 -If you want to restart the image type and attach the prompt:

-`sudo docker container start gataffic && docker attach gataffic`
+`sudo docker container start gataffic && sudo docker attach gataffic`

+-If you want to delete it once stopped ,simply write:

+`sudo docker container rm gatraffic`

+-If it is not stopped yet:

+`sudo docker container stop gatraffic && sudo docker rm gatraffic`

 ## Editing execution parameters:

--The parameters are changed editing the gatraffic.py and test-gatraffic.py files:
+-The parameters are changed editing the gatraffic.py and test-gatraffic.py files, the nano utility is installed along with the docker image:

 ### PARAMETERS GATRAFFIC.PY